5 Careers That Can Combine an MD/MBA

 Earning an MD is nice, but earning an MD with a Master of Business Administration is better.
 It gives you a great deal of career flexibility after you graduate—especially if you want to do more as a physician.

-Dual-degree programs, such as MD/MBA programs, can vary significantly between medical schools, but one thing remains constant: A medical student that can also complete business school training will have incredible freedom and flexibility, with lots of potential options awaiting on the job market, allowing them to practice medicine or explore the business world as they see fit.
+Dual-degree programs, such as MD/MBA programs, can vary significantly between medical schools, but one thing remains constant: A medical student who can also complete business school training will have incredible freedom and flexibility.
+There are lots of potential options awaiting them on the job market, allowing them to practice medicine or explore the business world as they see fit.

 Did you know AUA has an articulation agreement with Urbana University that allows qualified students to earn a Healthcare MBA online?